Beginners Guide to LM35 with Arduino and working

 Now, this circuit has a Motor driver IC to control the motor.
 So we are going to use the L293D Module or L293D IC.
 You can also use L298N for the same purpose.

-NOTE: To make things easier I am going to use the L293D Motor driver module instead of IC.
+NOTE: To make things easier I using the L293D Motor driver module instead of IC.
 But if you are a beginner I will recommend using L293D IC.

 float Vout;